10 Unique King Cakes to Try in New Orleans

-To help us navigate the delectable, diverse king cake universe, I recently asked dozens of local friends, family, and foodies to tell me about their favorite cakes on social media, requesting that they focus on cakes that are as uniquely unpredictable as 2020 and 2021 have been.
+To help us navigate the delectable, diverse king cake universe, I recently asked dozens of local friends, family, and foodies to tell me about their favorite cakes on social media, requesting that they focus on cakes that are as uniquely unpredictable as the past few years have been.
 In other words, I wanted to hear about the rule-breakers — the rebel cakes that make folks say “but that’s not a king cake!”
 I narrowed this list of misfits down further by focusing on lesser-known bakeries or varieties that are new to this season (sorry, Dong Phuong, Haydel’s, and Antoine’s, you have some truly creative cakes, but you’re just too famous!).
 And so, here you have it:

-10 Unique King Cakes to try in 2021 (in no particular order):
+10 Unique King Cakes to try (in no particular order):

 NOCCA’s French Truck Cafe Au Lait-filled King Cake